Myanmar: Etymology

-In 1989, the military government officially changed the English translations of many names dating back to Burma's colonial period or earlier, including that of the country itself: Burma became Myanmar.
+In 1989, the military government officially changed the English names of places, dating back to Burma's colonial period or earlier, to romanized versions of their official Burmese names, including that of the country itself: Burma became Myanmar.
 The renaming remains a contested issue.
-Many political and ethnic opposition groups and countries continue to use Burma because they do not recognise the legitimacy of the ruling military government or its authority to rename the country.
+Many political and ethnic opposition groups and countries continue to use Burma because they do not recognise the legitimacy or authority of the military government.

-In April 2016, soon after taking office, speaking to foreign diplomats, Aung San Suu Kyi commented on the question of which name should be used, saying that "it is up to you, because there is nothing in the constitution of our country that says that you must use any term in particular".
-She continued, "I use Burma very often because I am used to using it.
-But it does not mean that I require other people to do that as well.
-And I'll make an effort to say Myanmar from time to time so you all feel comfortable."